rpastijn/examples/md-files/adb-dbms-cloud-rest.md

 - Copy and paste the following new policy line

 ````
-allow dynamic-group [dynamic group name] to manage autonomous-databases in compartment [your compartment]
+allow dynamic-group [domain]/[dynamic group name] to manage autonomous-databases in compartment [your compartment]
 ````

 In this example, we grant the right to manage all autonomous databases in the compartment to the Autonomous Database Instance.
 In production, add or remove rights in the policy file as needed according to the documentation on policy options.